Kalium/Snakepit/README.md

 * Pit is on port 5558.

 At this point you'll have to run the ragpicker container yourself.
-I suggest mounting a volume and feeding it files.
+I suggest mounting a volume and feeding it directories.

 Licensing:
 Ragpicker, Viper, Flower, Celery and assorted Python packages are all under their own licenses.